fixflex/backend/README.md

 - [x] `Multi-Language Support`: Supports multiple languages (ar & en) and locales to cater to a diverse user base, providing a localized experience.
 - [x] `Email Notifications`: Sends automated email notifications to users and taskers for account verification, password reset, task updates, and other events.
 - [x] `Push Notifications`: Sends push notifications using OneSignal to users and taskers for task updates, messages, reminders, and other relevant events.
-- [x] `Webhooks`: Enables the integration of external service by providing webhook endpoints for event-driven communication.
 - [x] `Testing Suite`: Includes a comprehensive testing suite comprising unit tests, integration tests to ensure code reliability and maintainability.
 - [x] `Continuous Integration/Deployment (CI/CD)`: Integrates automated testing and deployment processes to streamline development workflows using GitHub Actions.
 - [x] `WebSockets`: Implements real-time communication between clients and the server using WebSockets, enabling interactive features such as live chat or notifications.